benjaminbacon/ComputerGraphics2020/Week 01 - Class 02/README.md

 Use Github Desktop to clone the class repository.
 This will be demonstrated in class.

-OR

 Now clone this repository:

 https://github.com/benjaminbacon/ComputerGraphics2020

+The repository will clone to your `~/Documents/GitHub/ComputerGraphics2020` directory.

 ### Demonstration

 We will demonstrate in class how to clone and where your files are on your computer.

 Clone, Push and Pull.
+How to upload your homework.

 ### Terminal (using the command line):

 - **cd folder** change directory to a folder inside the current directory
 - **cd ..** go back one directory